“Into my heart an air that kills

 Here you can play in the Stream, watch birds from the hide, pond dip and relax with a picnic, or you can simply use the Valley as a base for a day’s walking.
 There are excellent visitor facilities including a tea-room, shop and parking.

 A warm welcome awaits you at the Bog Visitor Centre, along with home-made cakes, local crafts and displays on the history of the area, the folklore, where to walk and much more.
-The centre is run by volunteers and based in an old school with gas lights.
+The centre is run by local volunteers and based in an old school with gas lights.

 Ruined engine houses, blacksmith shops and tall chimneys tell of a time when the lead mines of this area were the most productive in Europe.
 Underground trips into Day Level are available when the Snailbeach Mine Visitor Centre is open.

 At the heart of the Shropshire Hills, this picturesque market town has been a popular visitor destination since Edwardian times.
 It retains a variety of independent shops, traditional tea-rooms and pubs, alongside restaurants with different cuisines.
 This is a town with a thriving cultural life, as reflected in its musical events and festivals, plays and the largest Art Exhibition in the county.